chiupam/tutorial/Loon/Plus/README_EN.md

 - Loon's Plus tutorial is stored in this folder.

-- Please read the following **Disclaimer** carefully, any reader who clicks on the document in the tutorial will be deemed to have accepted this disclaimer.
+- Please read the following **DISCLAIMER** carefully, any reader who clicks on the document in the tutorial will be deemed to have accepted this disclaimer.

-### Disclaimer
+### DISCLAIMER

 - This tutorial is only for users who purchased the genuine Loon to learn how to use this software.
 I have never provided airport services or instigated mainland users to establish and use non-statutory channels for international networking without authorization.